Vitalley/MiniTrip/README.md

 ![Back](MiniTrip_Back.jpg)

-Testing on Audi A6/100 C4 with Digifant ECU ABK motor.
+Testing on Audi A6/100 C4 with Digifant ECU ABK motor and AAD Motronic.